GanJL/Task-Manager/README.md

 ### Overview:

 * A Task Manager App to replace the use of Windows Sticky Notes
-* Built on popular MERN stack for scalability and functionality
 * Check out the project:

     * [Project Site](https://task-manager-ganjl.herokuapp.com/)